Airbus CEO promises shake-up after new A400M delays

-PARIS (Reuters) - The head of Airbus Group (AIR.PA) has promised management and organizational changes at the European aerospace firm after new delays and quality problems with its A400M military transport plane.
+PARIS, Jan 28 (Reuters) - The head of Airbus Group has promised management and organisational changes at the European aerospace firm after new delays and quality problems with its A400M military transport plane.

-Apologizing during a speech in London for the latest problems with Europe’s largest defense project, Chief Executive Tom Enders said: “We have not performed as we would have wished on the A400M, and I must apologize.”
+Apologising during a speech in London for the latest problems with Europe’s largest defence project, Chief Executive Tom Enders said: “We have not performed as we would have wished on the A400M, and I must apologise.”

-“...There will be management and organizational consequences to the program, and we will learn our lessons from this,” he told UK politicians and military leaders.
+“...There will be management and organisational consequences to the programme, and we will learn our lessons from this,” he told UK politicians and military leaders.

 A copy of Tuesday evening’s remarks was provided by Airbus, which declined further comment.

-Airbus said in November there had been delays in adding advanced tactical features and refueling on certain aircraft, some of which would have to be retrofitted.
+Airbus said in November there had been delays in adding advanced tactical features and refuelling on certain aircraft, some of which would have to be retrofitted.

 It did not rule out taking further charges on top of 4.2 billion euros of provisions over the life of the project, which received a 3.5-billion-euro, seven-nation bailout in 2010.